Meet the Dorm Heads

 Batchelder Hall | Jackson Fleming

 Mr. Fleming teaches in the Modern and Classical Languages Department, advises the Student Council, and coaches tennis and soccer.
-He has worked at Loomis for five years, serving as dorm head in “Batch” for four years.
+He has worked at Loomis for six years, serving as dorm head in “Batch” for five years.

 “My number one goal as a dorm head is to ensure that every dorm resident feels respected, comfortable, and a part of the community.
 The ideal is an environment where any student could walk into the dorm social room, see another dorm resident hanging out, and feel fully comfortable sitting down and joining them.
 Batchelder Hall residents love their dorm activities, which include annual dodgeball matchups against the other upperclassmen boys dorms, holiday caroling, the ‘No-Shave’ November charity drive, trivia night, and our spring concert, ‘Batch-fest’, which features student, alumni, and faculty performers.
 We also have many wonderful less-preplanned events, like Saturday night movie showings with accompanying take-out food feasts.”